-Body panels - I cannot stress enough how important buying the best quality panels you can here if you aren't making your own from scratch.
+Body panels - I cannot stress enough how important buying the best quality panels you can here if you aren't making your own from scratch (I made some, and bought others).
 You can pick cheap floor plans up for a Beetle for less than £100 a side, and prices can get as high as £300 or more.
 The difference in grade of steel, quality of pressings and accuracy of fit is marked.
 You do get what you pay for, and while £100 a floor pan can seem like a bargain the hassle involved getting them fitted and the resulting not-quite-right look will leave you feeling like you wasted your time.
-The one advantage is that you get to re-do it all in a couple of years when it rots out!
+The one advantage of buying cheap, thin, crappy panels is that you get to re-do it all in a couple of years when it rots out!

 Assorted drill bits

 I also had a pneumatic metal punch which really helped, but drills or a hand punch will do.

 You'll need a bunch of other stuff too...
 But you'll figure that out as you go along!